 With their bags, hats and water bottles, SAFE Boats offers three of the four most effective trade show follow-up giveaways as a part of its sales process.
 Moreover, the gifts won’t just make an impression on the recipients.
-Bags and hats generate more than 3,000 impressions, which means every time one of their customers is thinking of SAFE Boats, another potential customer will likely be thinking of them, too.
+Bags and hats generate more than 3,000 impressions (PDF), which means every time one of their customers is thinking of SAFE Boats, another potential customer will likely be thinking of them, too.

 Case study 3: Share information easily

 Although customers may sometimes leave a trade show with lots of information about your organization, there still may be gaps in their knowledge.
 Send them value-added informational content to help make the sale.
 Don’t be surprised if the amount of information they need is extensive.
 One study showed that, on average, people need to see 11.4 pieces of content before making a buying decision.

 Like 75% of trade show attendees, Pergam attends trade shows to build relationships.
 They connect with utility companies that use their services and with helicopter businesses they partner with.